 AG is a founder member of PRIME, an initiative where law firms provide a minimum number of quality work experience placements to underprivileged school-age students.
-We work closely with local schools and colleges across London, Leeds, Manchester and Edinburgh to inspire and help young people fulfill their potential.
-Twice a year, we invite around 35 students from school YR 12-13 (S5/S6 in Scotland) and first year of university to take part in our Legal Access Week.
-Applications are currently open for our 2023 Summer Programme running 31 July to 4 August.
-You can find out more about the programme and apply here.
+We work closely with local schools and colleges across London, Leeds, Manchester and Edinburgh to inspire and help young people fulfil their potential.
+Traditionally, we have invited around 35 students from school YR 12-13 (S5/S6 in Scotland) to take part in our Legal Access Week.

 BPP Legal Access Scheme